timonBusch/pmdungeon/README.md

 TODO

 ### ANT
-- Download and unzip Ant, set the Windows system path variables for Ant (see [here](https://ant.apache.org/manual/install.html), set at least `ANT_HOME` and `%ANT_HOME%\bin`),
+- Download and unzip Ant, set the Windows system path variables for Ant (see [here](https://ant.apache.org/manual/install.html), set at least `ANT_HOME` and `%ANT_HOME%\bin`)
-- add or modify your main class in the `build.xml` file at line 17,
+- Add or modify your main class in the `build.xml` file at line 17
-- run `ant init-ivy` once in your project folder, to initialize ivy,
+- Run `ant init-ivy` once in your project folder, to initialize ivy
-- use `ant compile-run` to compile your sources and to start the game.
+- Use `ant compile-run` to compile your sources and to start the game

 ### Maven
-- Download and unzip Maven, set the Windows system path variables for Maven (see [here](https://maven.apache.org/install.html), set at least `MAVEN_HOME` and `%MAVEN_HOME%\bin`),
+- Download and unzip Maven, set the Windows system path variables for Maven (see [here](https://maven.apache.org/install.html), set at least `MAVEN_HOME` and `%MAVEN_HOME%\bin`)
-- run `mvn clean compile` in your project folder, to compile your sources,
+- Run `mvn clean compile` in your project folder, to compile your sources
-- use `mvn exec:java -Dexec.mainClass="de.pmdungeon.PACKAGE.MAIN"` to start the game,
+- Use `mvn exec:java -Dexec.mainClass="de.pmdungeon.PACKAGE.MAIN"` to start the game
-- you can optionally call all goals at once: `mvn clean compile exec:java -Dexec.mainClass="de.pmdungeon.PACKAGE.MAIN"`.
+- You can optionally call all goals at once: `mvn clean compile exec:java -Dexec.mainClass="de.pmdungeon.PACKAGE.MAIN"`

 ### Gradle
-- Use the delivered Gradle wrapper,
+- You don't need to install Gradle because you can use the delivered Gradle wrapper
-- add or modify your main class in the `build.gradle` file at line 9,
+- Add or modify your main class in the `build.gradle` file at line 9
-- run `gradlew build` in your project folder, to compile your sources,
+- Run `gradlew build` in your project folder, to compile your sources
-- use `gradlew run` to start the game.
+- Use `gradlew run` to start the game

 ### Eclipse integration
-- Open Eclipse/your workspace,
+- Open Eclipse/your workspace
-- right click in project explorer and choose `Import...`,
+- Right click in project explorer and choose `Import...`
-- choose `Existing Maven Projects`,
+- Choose `Existing Maven Projects`
-- choose the root directory and pick the `pom.xml`,
+- Choose the root directory and pick the `pom.xml`
-- click `Finish`.
+- Click `Finish`

 ### IntelliJ IDEA integration
 - TODO